-Formerly president and chief merchandising office of Saks Fifth Avenue, Frasch led private equity firm Castanea’s minority investment in Proenza Schouler this year — a coup for the private equity company, which had not previously made any significant investments in the fashion industry.
-Which company would invest in the critically acclaimed luxury label had been hotly debated, as the combination of the brand’s youth and reputation (it has won five CFDA awards), as well as its underdeveloped retail presence gave it huge desirability and profit potential.
+Formerly president and chief merchandising office of Saks Fifth Avenue, Frasch led private equity firm Castanea’s minority investment in Proenza Schouler in 2015 — a coup for the private equity company, which had not previously made any significant investments in the fashion industry.
+Which company would invest in the critically acclaimed luxury label had been hotly debated, as the combination of the brand’s youth and reputation (it had won five CFDA awards), as well as its underdeveloped retail presence at the time gave it huge desirability and profit potential.

 Frasch was president and chief merchandising office of Saks Fifth Avenue for seven years, from February 2007.
 During his tenure he was an instrumental force behind the development of Saks’ private label collections.
 He also oversaw the introduction of exclusive designer ranges such as Rivemonte by Brunello Cucinelli and La Vie 18 by Piazzia Sempione.
 Prior to joining Saks in a non-executive capacity in 2004, Frasch held a number of senior positions at competing luxury retailers, including chief executive officer at Bergdorf Goodman and senior vice president and general merchandising manager at Neiman Marcus.